demergent-labs/cdk_framework/README.md

 AST -> ACT -> Rust canister code -> Wasm binary -> IC

 > **Note**
-> While the CDK framework will help to generate the lib.rs files for the canisters your CDK will build, your CDK will still need to provide all of the other parts of teh Rust canister.
+> While the CDK framework will help to generate the lib.rs files for the canisters your CDK will build, your CDK will still need to provide all of the other parts of the Rust canister.

-To generate the Rust token stream for the lib.rs you simply need to construct an `AbstractCanisterTree`
+To generate the Rust token stream for the lib.rs you simply need to construct an `AbstractCanisterTree`.

-For example
+For example:

 ```rust
 fn main() {